eug3/stella_vslam_go/README.md

 - Implementation of extra camera models
 - Python bindings
 - IMU integration
+- Go bindings and non-blocking export API (added in this fork)

 The higher up the list, the higher the priority.
 Feedbacks, feature requests, and contribution are welcome!

+## Go Bindings and Non-blocking Export

+This fork of stella_vslam adds support for Go language bindings via CGO.
+Key additions include:

+- **Non-blocking export API**: New methods to export map database to memory bytes without blocking the tracking process:
+  - `export_map_database_bytes()` - exports current map database to msgpack bytes in memory
+  - `pause_map_update()` - pauses LocalMapping and LoopClosing threads
+  - `resume_map_update()` - resumes LocalMapping and LoopClosing threads

+- **Go integration**: The functionality is designed to work with a "vslam-daemon" wrapper that uses CGO to interface with the C++ code.

+To compile with Go support, use the compilation flag `STELLA_VSLAM_NONBLOCKING_EXPORT` as described in the NONBLOCKING_EXPORT.md file.

 ## License